Academics Banner

 Mr. Long enjoys fishing, kayaking, hiking, cooking, and cheering on Philadelphia sports teams.

-Dr. Peterson describes himself as a creative, collaborative English teaching professional with strong administrative skills and a passion for student success in higher education.
+He describes himself as a creative, collaborative English teaching professional with strong administrative skills and a passion for student success in higher education.

 He is the founder of Ao English, an online service that offers tutoring and editing.
 Dr. Peterson has previously been an instructor at five different colleges, most recently on a part-time basis at Durham Technical College in Durham, N.C.
 He was the Parish Administrator for Durham’s St. Titus’ Episcopal Church from 2021 to 2022.